Revcontent acquires Rover for better content recommendation tech

 Revcontent, a self-funded company powering content recommendations for publishers like Forbes and The Atlantic, has acquired Rover.

 That’s not Rover the pet-sitting marketplace, but rather the content discovery app formerly known as Flipora and Infoaxe.
-CEO John Lemp told me that RevContent is paying “north of $30 million” in cash and stock for the acquisition, which he described as an investment in better content recommendations.
+CEO John Lemp told me that Revcontent is paying “north of $30 million” in cash and stock for the acquisition, which he described as an investment in better content recommendations.

 He added that Rover will help publishers deliver Facebook-style personalization with technology that’s “three times more granular than Facebook” (in the sense that it looks at 3,000 possible user interests).